 All grade-based players must have a copy of their birth certificate, current report card, or official school ID with grade, or any official government document stating the grade.

 Rule 1.02 Rosters

 Rosters are frozen prior to each event on a predetermined date.
 Players participating on a team’s lineup that are not listed on the roster are considered ineligible and will be removed from the event and the head coach will be ejected from the event.
-If the ineligible player has pitched during the event, the team would forfeit and be ejected from the event. (see Rule 7.02C)
+If the ineligible player has pitched during the event, he will be removed from the mound.

 Rule 1.03 Accuracy of roster

 When listing a player on your official online roster, team managers are required to use the players first name, last name.
 Middle name may be added after first name & before last name if middle name is also listed on birth certificate.
 No nick names, shortened names, slang names, initials, prefixes or suffixes are allowed.
 Date of birth (in proper format – mm/dd/yyyy) must be listed EXACTLY as it appears on player's original birth certificate, as a member on an eligible team’s Official Online Roster.
 Failure to comply with this rule shall result in your team being prohibited from participating in NCS.

 Rule 1.04 Roster Classifications/Guidelines

 1) Playing up in age - Division 1 teams wishing to play up in age would need to register in the Division 1 or Division 2 of the next higher age division of the tournament.
 If a Division 1 team plays up 2 age divisions, they can play Division 3.

 Example – 12u D1 would need to play 13u D2 -or- 12u D1 can play 14u D3